100 capsules: A multi-fibre nutritional formula

-This combination of insoluble and soluble fibre is more than just roughage – it also provides cellulose, pectin, Omega oils, hemicellulose, lignin and gums.
-The food and herbal ingredients have been blended in precise proportions for maximum benefit.
+This fibre complex will provide the user with a healthy combination of both insoluble and soluble fibre (a key ingredient to a healthy, varied and balanced diet).
+It is more than just roughage – it also provides cellulose, pectin, hemicellulose, lignin and gums.

 What is fibre?

-Did you know that not all types of carbohydrate can be digested and broken down into glucose?
-Indigestible carbohydrate is what we call fibre.
+Did you know that not all types of carbohydrate can be digested?
+Indigestible carbohydrate is actually what we refer to as “fibre”.